jfpoilpret/fast-arduino-lib/dox/tutorial.md

 ### Introduction to AVR interrupts

 Many AVR MCU features are based upon interrupts, so that the MCU can efficiently react to events such as timer overflow, pin level change, without having to poll for these conditions.
 Using AVR interrupts makes your program responsive to events relevant to you.
-This alos allows taking advantage of power sleep modes thus reducing energy consumption while the MCU has nothing to do other than wait for events to occur.
+This also allows taking advantage of power sleep modes thus reducing energy consumption while the MCU has nothing to do other than wait for events to occur.

-Each AVR MCU has a predefined list of interrupts sources, each individually activable, and each with an associated *vector* which is the address of an Interrupt Service Routine (**ISR**), executed whenver the matching interrupt occurs.
+Each AVR MCU has a predefined list of interrupts sources, each individually activable, and each with an associated *vector* which is the address of an Interrupt Service Routine (**ISR**), executed whenever the matching interrupt occurs.
 Each ISR is imposed a specific name.

 Among common interrupt vectors, you will find for example:
 - `TIMERn_OVF_vect`: triggered when Timer *n* overflows
 - `INTn_vect`: triggered when input pin *INTn* changes level
-- `UARTn_RX_vect`: triggered when a new character has been received on serial receiver *UARTn`
+- `UARTn_RX_vect`: triggered when a new character has been received on serial receiver `UARTn`
 - ...

 ### AVR interrupts handling in FastArduino